oscarychen/django-ninja-simple-jwt/docs/settings.md

 This is the path set on the cookie for refresh token, this path needs to match the url endpoint you are exposing for web token refresh.
 Defaults to `"/api/auth/web/token-refresh"`.

+### USERNAME_FIELD
+This is the field on the User model that is used as the username.
+Defaults to `"username"`.

 ### TOKEN_CLAIM_USER_ATTRIBUTE_MAP
 A dictionary mapping token claims to corresponding User model attributes.
 Defaults to the following:
 ```python